MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 But first of all, camera view is resized according to render context size to maintain the correct aspect ratio of the projection.

 Render state is created with `RenderState::Create(...)` function similarly as in [HelloTriangle](../01-HelloTriangle) tutorial.
-Program is created as a part of the state with `Program::Create(...)` function which takes `Program::Settings`, which differ from program settings in [HelloTriangle](../01-HelloTriangle) with configuration of `Program::InputBufferLayouts`.
-In this tutorial we use single input vertex buffer with interleaved positions and colors, which is described by `Program::InputBufferLayout` with an array of HLSL vertex shader input semantics, which correspond to `CubeVertex` struct layout.
+Program is created as a part of the state with `IProgram::Create(...)` function which takes `IProgram::Settings`, which differ from program settings in [HelloTriangle](../01-HelloTriangle) with configuration of `IProgram::InputBufferLayouts`.
+In this tutorial we use single input vertex buffer with interleaved positions and colors, which is described by `IProgram::InputBufferLayout` with an array of HLSL vertex shader input semantics, which correspond to `CubeVertex` struct layout.

 ```cpp